-But can the adoption process be entirely avoided?
+But can someone entirely avoid the adoption process?
 Can the child be born from the surrogate mother already legally the child of the intended parents?

 The short answer to that question is, “yes”.